Third party CCTV footage and the GDPR

 The lesson to be learned

 As an employer you should consider carefully the reason why you are seeking third party CCTV footage.
 Do you have the employee's consent?
 If not, are you protecting a legitimate interest ?
-If in doubt contact us for independent advice.
+If in doubt contact us using the orange Yes!
+Tell Me More button below.
 It could save you a lot of trouble later.

 For more on GDPR see